MrJuuls/MrJuuls/README.md

 **Stargazer** — personal project

-An astronomy exploration game where you gradually unlock the night sky — from constellations with the naked eye to distant galaxies through a telescope.
+An astronomy exploration game where you gradually unlock the night sky.
+From constellations with the naked eye to distant galaxies through a telescope.
 Real star data, procedural shaders, no two nights the same.

 ---